AdityaUmass/cs326-final-theta/docs/milestone2.md

 { accountname: 'Tyler', useremail: '', userpassword: '' }
 ```

 This request will update the user's account name to "Tyler", with no further changes to the account.

-UPDATE POSTS HERE
+In general, any non-empty field from the above request will be updated.
+All stored posts that either store the email as author or in likedd_username will be updated if required.

 ## Deleting Posts